from £50 /night help Price for guests, Nights approx:

 Our aim is to provide a home from home so you should find that the kitchen in particular will have some extras - baking equipment, electric food steamer and an electric slow cooker.
 The latter is great for ensuring that you can come straight in from a day's outing to find a home cooked meal ready to welcome you!

 Plenty of good restaurants, bistros and pubs can be found in the local area.
-Details of these can be found in the information folder in the house, or from the Tourist Information Centre in Newcastle.
+Details of these can be found in the information folder in the house, or from the Visitor Information Centre in Newcastle.

 We have family and some visitors who suffer from asthma, so hope you will appreciate our reasons for ensuring that this is a non smoking and pet free house.